cjohansen/dumdom/Readme.md

  app)
 ```

-The global event hanlder function is called with two arguments: the event object
+The global event handler function is called with two arguments: the event object
 and the data assigned to the event handler attribute. dumdom does not impose any
 restrictions on the structure of event data - if an event handler is not a
 function, data is passed on to the top-level handler.